- Planning and Budget

 - For Department Chairs and Administrative Officers

-The Office of the Senior Vice President and Provost, the Office of the Vice President for Research and Economic Development, and the Center for Excellence in Learning and Teaching each year sponsor a series of programs and events to introduce all new tenured and tenure-eligible faculty to Iowa State University with the goal of supporting their successful transition to life at Iowa State and in the Ames community.
+The Office of the Senior Vice President and Provost, the Office of the Vice President for Research, and the Center for Excellence in Learning and Teaching each year sponsor a series of programs and events to introduce all new tenured and tenure-eligible faculty to Iowa State University with the goal of supporting their successful transition to life at Iowa State and in the Ames community.
 If you have any questions about Ames or ISU please email your questions or comments to Faculty@iastate.edu and someone from the Provost professional development team will get back to you.

 To register for SVPP programming and events online: